The Price Becomes a Personalized Prediction

 If each user sees a different price, the buyer cannot easily know whether the offer is fair, inflated, discounted, or punitive.
 If the price changes after login, after a cookie is set, after a location is inferred, or after a cart is abandoned, the buyer may not know which behavior changed the system's estimate.
 If the system creates urgency or hides alternatives, the buyer may not know whether waiting, clearing cookies, using a different device, asking a friend, or shopping elsewhere would produce a better result.

 The deeper harm is epistemic.
 The interface turns the market into a private experiment.
 Each person becomes an observed subject inside a pricing environment whose rules are not visible.
 The user sees an offer.
 The system sees a profile, a treatment condition, a conversion probability, and an expected margin.
+The same point appears in physical commerce when the smart cart becomes the checkout witness: the store can observe the path to purchase, not only the final purchase.

 That does not make every personalized price exploitative.
 There are benign or mixed cases: targeted discounts, income-sensitive offers, student pricing, retention offers, accessibility-related accommodation, or lower prices for genuinely price-sensitive customers.
 But the same technical capacity can also identify desperation, loyalty, ignorance, fatigue, isolation, or high switching costs.
 Without disclosure and limits, the user cannot tell which world they are in.